kost/Croatian-US-mac/README.md

 ## Credits

-Initial Croatian-US keyboard by Tonimir Kisasondi Changes to be as close as possible as original hrus by Vlatko Kosturjak
+Initial Croatian-US keyboard by Tonimir Kisasondi.

+Changes to be as close as possible as original hrus by Vlatko Kosturjak